samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

 We value the participation of every member of our community and want to ensure an that everyone has an enjoyable and fulfilling experience.
 Accordingly, everyone who participates in any HEAL@KGS project is expected to show respect and courtesy to other community members at all time.

-Sam Zipper, as head of HEAL@KGS, and all lab members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.
+Sam Zipper, as head of HEAL@KGS, and all lab members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or any other factor. **We do not tolerate harassment by and/or of members of our community in any form**.

 To make clear what is expected, we ask all members of HEAL@KGS and our collaborators to conform to the following Code of Conduct.

  - All communication - online and in person - should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate at any time.
  - Be kind to others.
 Criticizing ideas (in a respectful and constructive manner) is OK.
 Criticizing people is never OK.
- - Behave professionally.
+ - Restpect your colleagues and behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.
  - Make an inclusive environment for everyone.
 Give everyone a chance to talk and an opportunity to contribute.
- - Respect your colleagues.
-Respect their strengths and weaknesses, respect their desire for quiet if they need it, and for support and a kind ear when they need that.
-Respect their culture, their religion, their beliefs, their sexual orientation - respect them.
  - Watch out for [microaggressions](https://en.wikipedia.org/wiki/Microaggression).
 Be aware that your actions can be hurtful to others or contribute to a negative environment even if you had no intent of harm.
 Listen.
 Offer a genuine apology.
 Commit to learning and doing better.

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.